 It's time to break out the hiking boots, bikes and assorted outdoor equipment and visit your favorite places in North Dakota.
-Follow your curiosity, not the crowd into the outdoors where getting away from the hustle and bustle in North Dakota has always been the name of the game.
+Follow your curiosity, not the crowds into the outdoors of North Dakota where getting away from the hustle and bustle has always been the name of the game.

 National Trails Day (first Saturday in June) is set aside to recognize the best trails, but why wait until June to take advantage of the Maah Daah Hey Trail or the North Country National Scenic Trail?
 In fact, thousands of miles of trails across the state are waiting for you to hike your way through.